michee/telespark/README.md

         * How would you schedule your code to run every day?
         * How would you handle configuration?
         * How do you make sure refactoring in the future will not break your logic?
-        * Did you see something strange in the data?
+        * Did you see something strange in the data?"

 My general approach to infrastructure is that
-You should treat application builds as events in a immutable data pipeline, every new build should be stored in a archive.\
+You should treat code and application builds as events in a immutable data pipeline, every new build should be stored in a archive.\
 At any point in time one should be able to deploy any version of the application from the archive to production.